gdquest-demos/godot-4-3d-third-person-controller/README.md

 1. Download or clone the GitHub repository.
 2. Press <kbd>F5</kbd> or `Run Project`.

+## Known issues:

+There are some known issues with Godot beta releases.
+Currently, the project is known to run on Godot 4 beta 17 with some minor issues.

+You can find the list of known issues here: https://github.com/gdquest-demos/godot-4-3d-third-person-controller/issues?q=is%3Aissue+is%3Aopen+label%3Abug

+Feel free to open a pull request with a fix!

 ## Controls:

 - <kbd>W</kbd><kbd>A</kbd><kbd>S</kbd><kbd>D</kbd> or <kbd>left stick</kbd> to move.